dave-s477/softwareKG/README.md

 ### Building the Silver Standard

 Now we can start to build the silver standard from the new unlabeled data.
+The output of this step is also available from https://github.com/dave-s477/SoSciSoCi-SSC.

 First up we need to get all data we are going to need in one place.
 We assume here that the annotated SoSciSoCi data is in a separate repository besides the softwareKG repo.
 ```